A Zero Trust Approach to Meet Today’s Network Security Demands

 Implementing ZTNA to enhance data security provides businesses with several key advantages:

-• Comprehensive visibility and auditing: ZTNA security enhances visibility into the network and simplifies management, as administrators can monitor any activities that may be threats for auditing purposes.
+- Comprehensive visibility and auditing: ZTNA security enhances administrator visibility into the network and simplifies management, enabling administrators to monitor any activities that may be threats for auditing purposes.

-• Secure access from any device or location: Remote employees can access applications from their internet-enabled mobile devices without a VPN.
-This promotes productivity for mobile and remote teams.
+- Secure access from any device or location: Remote employees can access applications from their internet-enabled mobile devices without a VPN, promoting productivity for mobile and remote teams.

 Never Trust, Always Verify

-When you are ready to deploy ZTNA, you would want to ensure that your organization embraces zero trust principles, namely: never trust, always verify.
+When you are ready to deploy ZTNA, ensure that your organization embraces zero trust principles, namely: never trust, always verify.
 Adopting ZTNA, meaning embracing a security framework where trust is never assumed, sets the foundation for a robust cybersecurity strategy.
-Implement granular access controls based on user identities, device posture, and contextual information, and maintain the principle of least privilege.
-Additional key pieces of advice are below:
+Implement granular access controls based on user identities, device posture, and contextual information, and maintain the principle of least privilege access.
+Additional key pieces of advice are:

-• Define your ZTNA Strategy.
-As with any project, it’s best to clearly define your goals and objectives.
-Determine which users, devices, and applications will be included in the scope and establish a roadmap for a phased implementation of ZTNA within your organization.
+- Define your ZTNA Strategy: Clearly define your goals and objectives.
+Determine which users, devices, and applications will be included in the scope, and establish a roadmap for a phased implementation of ZTNA within your organization.

-• Choose the Right ZTNA Provider and Solution.
-Choose a provider that can tailor their solution to your organization’s needs.
-Also look for scalability, integration capabilities, and compliance with industry standards, as well as user experience, administrative controls, monitoring and reporting, and support for multi-cloud and hybrid environments.
+- Choose the Right ZTNA Provider and Solution: Choose a provider that can tailor their solution to your organization’s needs.
+Look for scalability, integration capabilities, and compliance with industry standards, as well as user experience, administrative controls, monitoring and reporting, and support for multicloud and hybrid environments.

-• Regularly Update and Improve.
-As you know, there will always be threats to your network.
+- Regularly Update and Improve: There will always be threats to your network.
 Include your ZTNA strategy and solution in your general program of continual vigilance and improvement, and work with a solution and provider that can facilitate rapid and low-effort deployment of endpoint software and upgrades.

 ZTNA security is a necessity for any business that wants its network to be safe from intrusion and to maintain the integrity of its data against sophisticated cyber attacks.
 MetTel’s ZTNA solution strengthens security, simplifies management, and provides visibility for your business through its zero-trust-based access and endpoint capabilities.